 Other items on your essential list should include sun lotion (seriously, put it on, always!) and insect repellent.
 One thing that is not essential is to bring good clothes with you or even lightly coloured ones.
 The red sand will conquer them and the stains don’t wash out.
 I’ve tried and failed.
 In one of our camps they even sold dirt shirts.
 Maybe I should do that as well and throw some old dirty socks in the mix?
 Would anyone be interested in buying that?

-Another important item is a working torchlight.
+Another important item during any outback camping trip is a working torchlight.
 Out there in the wild you will need a light to find your way over leaves and branches, making sure not to step on a resting blackadder and over to the toilets at the other end of the camp.
 Sure, the lights from the moon and stars are insanely bright but you might camp in a forest and should be prepared for darkness.
 Also, wallabies like to creep up and this way you can see their reflecting eyes coming towards you.
 Might be a bit scary, though.

 That said, even if you flash a torchlight at some creepy crawlers they might be utterly unimpressed and your still need to make the effort of moving around them.
 I saw spiders playing dead and wallabies trying to enter a staring contest with me.
 Speaking of Wallabies.
 Do not underestimate them.
 They might look cute and cuddly, but will raid or even eat through your bags to get to food.
 Put everything away safely and don’t be alarmed when they come running towards you and seeking through leaves next to your very ear.
 They actually can be scary but are harmless.

 Other guests will include mozzies as the Aussies like to call mosquitos, a constant source of blowflies, lizards and grasshoppers.
 If you camp near a source of water in the Northern Territory there might also be crocodiles but they are too lazy and hopefully well fed to bother walking all the way up to where you sleep.
+Don’t forget to bring a mosquito hat if you are travelling through major mozzie season.

-Another important thing to realize before deciding on camping is hygiene.
+Another important thing to realize before outback camping is hygiene.
 It might be obvious, but there are no water pipes and soap dispensers in the bush.
 If there is a toilet at all, it will be a self composting one, which is basically a loo that goes to a hole in the ground with lots of bacteria turning its content into fertilizer.
 But that’s about it.
 Toilet paper and nothing more.
 Sometimes there is water to wash your hands, sometimes there isn’t.
 Carry a hand sanitizer with you is all I’m saying.
 Edit: Please use the sanitizer especially if you’re preparing food since it could lead to unwanted bacteria and infections, plus it is gross otherwise.

 Theoretically you could also pour the water you’ve brought with you over your hands but that would be pretty wasteful since it is meant to be drunk and you certainly need it in the desert (and it’s not sanitizing).
 The fill up tank in the tour guide’s van (or hopefully in your own if you drive yourself) should be used exclusively for drinking.
 Water is valuable out here.
 You could decide on carrying a container with untreated water with you if you really feel like you need it.
 Believe me, I can relate to your poking your nose.
 I used to be a germophobe.
 The outback toughens you up.